MoyieRoller/streamchat/README.md

 # Youtube Livestream CSS
-A personal customization of the https://chatv2.septapus.com/ livestream css.
+A personal customization of the https://chatv2.septapus.com/ livestream css to directly import into OBS.